cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 only if the encapsulated value `enc` was produced by `AuthEncap(pkR, skS)`, where `skS` is the private key corresponding to `pkS`.
-In other words, only two people could have produced this secret, so if the recipient is one, then the sender must be the other.
+In other words, only two people could have produced this secret, so if the recipient is one, then the sender is the other with overwhelming probability.

 The primary differences from the base case are: